funilrys/PyFunceble/docs/code.rst

 ==================

 .. note::
-    This section will documents every parts (except the API section) of our code base.
+    This section will document every part (except the API section) of our code base.

 Helpers
 -------